TheTrappist/Belyy_et_al_2021/README.md

 4) Alternatively, you can create your own settings file by modifying the example file provided in "data/analysis_settings/ Correlation_analysis_settings.json_EXAMPLE" (remove "_EXAMPLE" from the end).
-  The organizatin of the JSON settings files is self-explanatory.
+  The organization of the JSON settings files is self-explanatory.
 First, the experimental conditions are listed as a dictionary, with condition name as the key and all subfolders containing XML TrackMate files corresponding to that condition stored in a list.
 Relative paths are allowed and encouraged.
 Then,